More importantly, how to reverse it!

 Insulin resistance of type 2 diabetes

 Type 2 diabetes is different from type 1 in that diabetics produce plenty of insulin but the problem is, their cells do not respond to it.
 The cells are insulin resistant.
 Type 2, once only common in the older population, is increasingly being found in children and young adults.
-Although the disease may have a genetic tendency, it is usually brought about by years of eating junk and processed food, high in refined foods with loads of sugar and mostly devoid of magnesium.
-Metabolic changes ensue and the cells become resistant to the action of insulin, so glucose can no longer enter the cells and the patient becomes hyperglycaemic.
+Although the disease may have a genetic tendency, it is usually brought about by years of eating junk and processed food.
+Diets high in refined foods with loads of sugar are mostly devoid of magnesium.
+Metabolic changes ensue and the cells become resistant to the action of insulin.
+Therefore, glucose can no longer enter the cells and the patient becomes hyperglycaemic.
 The reaction from the body is to make even more insulin to deal with the excess glucose.
 This excess insulin is also renowned for driving magnesium out of the body through the urine, further exacerbating the problem.

 This produces hyperinsulinemia along with high blood sugar which causes the abnormalities.
 Thus, type 2 diabetes is actually a magnesium deficiency that manifests as metabolic syndrome.
 So for those patients with either type of diabetes, a tendency towards a high risk of heart disease is brought about by a magnesium deficiency.